freia-lab/e3-gersemi/plc/README.txt

 		This bit is not correctly set anyway - check if it's used at other places!!!!!
 		Commented out all calls to FC361 in INST_ANA_CERNOX for the sensors in the vacuum insert.

+GERSEMI_PLC_2020_02_27 - KG, Created a backup directory Backup20200221 before doing any changes.
+		Renamed EH650-653 to EH650A-653A and EH654-657 to EH650B-653B.
+Changed the control thermometer
+		for EH650B-6503B from TT654-TT657 to TT650-653 (common for heaters A and B).
+		Added 4 new PT100 thermometers TT654x-657x (spares for TT654-657).
+Updated Epics buffers for the new thermometers and changed names of existing devices.
+The following block has been modified:
+		DB100, DB101 - compiled from sources
+		SymbolTable, DB304, DB313, DB400, DB401
+		FC140, FC142, FC404, FC413, FC563